Jack DeJohnette: The Miles Davis years

-Solo and bandleader in the 1970s and '80s
+Solo and bandleader in the 1970s and 1980s

-DeJohnette's first record, The DeJohnette Complex, was released in 1968; on the album, he played melodica as well as drums, preferring often to let his mentor, Roy Haynes, sit behind the set.
-He also recorded, in the early 1970s, the albums Have You Heard, Sorcery, and Cosmic Chicken.
-He released these first four albums on either the Milestone or Prestige labels, and then switched to ECM for his next endeavors; ECM gave him a "fertile platform" for his "atmospheric drumming and challenging compositions."
+DeJohnette's first record as leader, heading a sextet, The DeJohnette Complex, was released in 1968; on the album, he played melodica as well as drums, often allowing his mentor, Roy Haynes, to sit behind the set.
+DeJohnette also recorded, in the early 1970s, the albums Have You Heard, Sorcery, and Cosmic Chicken.
+He released these first four albums on either the Milestone or Prestige labels, and then switched to ECM for his next endeavors; ECM gave him a "fertile platform" for his "atmospheric drumming and challenging compositions".
 He was also featured on First Light, an album by trumpeter Freddie Hubbard, released by CTI in 1971.

 The musical freedom he had while recording for ECM offered DeJohnette many dates as a sideman and opportunities to start his own groups.
-He first formed the group Compost in 1972, but this was a short-lived endeavor, and DeJohnette cited the music as far too experimental to achieve commercial success.
-During this period, DeJohnette continued his career as a sideman as well, rejoining Stan Getz's quartet from 1973 to October 1974, and also enticing Dave Holland to join Getz's rhythm section.
+He formed the group Compost in 1972, but this was a short-lived endeavor, and DeJohnette cited the music as being far too experimental to achieve commercial success.
+During this period, he continued his career as a sideman as well, rejoining Stan Getz's quartet from 1973 to October 1974, and also enticing Dave Holland to join Getz's rhythm section.
 This stint briefly preceded the formation of the Gateway Trio, a group that DeJohnette helped form but did not lead.
 This group came directly out of DeJohnette's time with Getz, as Holland joined him in this group along with guitarist John Abercrombie, both of whom would become associated with DeJohnette throughout his career.
 His next group effort was Directions, a group formed in 1976 featuring saxophonist Alex Foster, bassist Mike Richmond, and Abercrombie, showing the links between the members of the Gateway trio.
 This was another short-lived group, yet it led directly to the formation of DeJohnette's next group, New Directions, which featured Abercrombie again on guitar along with Lester Bowie on trumpet and Eddie Gómez on bass.
 This group coexisted with another DeJohnette group, Special Edition, which was the first DeJohnette-led group to receive critical acclaim.
 This group also helped the careers of many lesser-known young horn players, as it had a rotating front line that included David Murray, Arthur Blythe, Chico Freeman, and John Purcell, among others.
+DeJohnette recorded more than 35 albums under his own name as a band leader with musicians including Jarrett, Herbie Hancock, Bill Frisell, Pat Metheny and Ravi Coltrane.